 This guide is not recommended for beginners or new webmasters, since it covers some technical aspects.

-The areas are split up in sections and subsections as they appear in the Screaming Frog SEO Spider tool.
+The areas are split up into sections and subsections as they appear in the Screaming Frog SEO Spider tool.

 1. Page Titles